 Reaping A Fruitful Harvest

-When you grow your vegetable garden indoors, you don’t have to wait until certain times of year to grow your favorite plants.
-Indoor plants are shielded from the elements and they can be grown off-season as long as you keep the temperature and conditions right.
+When you grow your vegetable garden indoors, you don’t have to wait until certain times of year to grow your favourite plants.
+Indoor plants are shielded from the elements and can be grown off-season if you keep the temperature and conditions right.
 Your children will be astounded when they see fruit and vegetables growing in their home at a time of year when those same foods aren’t easily found in grocery stores.
-Your kids might even have their own special requests to grow particular plants that they have grown fond of eating after embarking on indoor gardening.
+Your kids might even have their special requests to grow particular plants that they have grown fond of eating after embarking on indoor gardening.

-You will need some of the same tools used to grow an outdoor garden, such as a shovel, pots and plant nutrients.
-You and your children should watch your plants closely so that they don’t become sick and make adjustments when they don’t appear to be thriving.
-What you will be teaching your children is that food doesn’t just have to be bought at a grocery store and that they can control what goes into their bodies on a regular basis.
-Homegrown food tastes better, has fewer pesticides, and is more fulfilling to eat because it comes from your own concerted efforts.
-If you choose to teach your children this life skill they will always have a way to feed themselves the most wholesome of food.
+You will need some of the same tools used to grow an outdoor garden, such as shovels, pots and plant nutrients.
+You and your children should watch your plants closely so they don’t become sick and make adjustments when they don’t appear to thrive.
+You will teach your children that food doesn’t just have to be bought at a grocery store and that they can control what goes into their bodies regularly.
+Homegrown food tastes better, has fewer pesticides, and is more fulfilling because it comes from your concerted efforts.
+If you teach your children this life skill, they will always have a way to feed themselves the most wholesome food.